NixOS/rfcs/rfcs/0145-doc-strings.md

 Alternatively we can use the future nixdoc together with a static `map.json` that contains the scope for every discovery file/path in nixpkgs.

-As this second approach is much easier I propose this is how we should initially start to extend the scope.
+As this second approach is much easier; We propose this is how we should initially start to extend the scope.

 ## More specialized section headings